realm/realm-tasks/README.md

 # Realm Tasks

+---

+***For information on how to try out Realm Functions, the latest feature of the Realm Mobile Platform, check out the [Realm Functions folder](RealmTasks%20Functions).***

+---

 > A basic task management app, designed as a *homage* to [Realmac Software's Clear](http://realmacsoftware.com/clear), with their knowledge and permission.